 Anonymous SEC coach analyzes Alex Golesh's fit at Auburn

-Former USF head coach Alex Golesh enters the 2026 college football as one of six new coaches in the Southeastern Conference.
-Following six consecutive sub-seven win seasons, Auburn tabbed Golesh as the coach to lead the program into the future.
+Former USF head coach Alex Golesh enters the 2026 college football season as one of six new coaches in the Southeastern Conference.
+Following six consecutive sub-seven-win seasons, Auburn tabbed Golesh as the coach to lead the program into the future.

 Across three seasons at USF, Golesh led the Bulls to a 23-15 record and two bowl game victories.
 USF finished at 9-4 in 2025, although Golesh departed prior to its final game of the season (Cure Bowl vs. Old Dominion).
 The Bulls reached as high as No. 18 in the AP Rankings, thanks to wins over No. 25 Boise State and No. 13 Florida to open the season.